fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 2. Select "Statement of Accounts"
 3. Choose the client and date range
 4. Generate and send the report

+### How can I create an expense report that compares two fiscal years?

+You can view your expenses and compare two fiscal years, by opening the Profit & Loss report, whilst this will show your income it will also display a 2 year comparison of your expenses.

+### How can I export my Chart of Accounts?

+Exporting the Chart of Accounts is on our roadmap, however you can export individual accounts.

 ## Still Have Questions?